7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 #### 4.4.1 Feature Extraction

 Our first appraoch was to use the pretrained models just for inference and to extract the keypoints from the images.
+The extracted keypoints would then be used as input data with our labels.
 As a first step we defined two tasks for the feature extraction approach.
 - **Scoring Task:**\
 We use the 7 scores of the RULA worksheet directly to get a scoring/regression model.